Beilinson-Parshin adeles via solid algebraic geometry: The skeletal filtration

+\begin{proposition} In addition to the previous proposition, the ring is static, i.e. as an $A_\bs$ module it sits in the heart of the t-structure, and the functor given by localizing and forgetting back, is right t-exact.
+In particular, this analytic ring structure falls under the more restrictive Definition \ref{def-analytic-ring}. \end{proposition}

+\begin{proof} We first prove that the ring in question is static.
+By the t-exactness of products, it suffices to prove that, for a finite type commutative ring $A$ and a prime ideal $\q \in A$, the completed local ring $\leftcomp A_\q$ sits in the heart of the t-structure--- By Lemma \cite[\href{https://stacks.math.columbia.edu/tag/0921}{Tag 0921}]{stacks-project}, we can express the completed local ring as follows: where $\q_0 = \q = (f_1, \ldots, f_r)$ and $\q_N = (f_1^N, \ldots, f_r^N)$.
+It remains to observe that there is no $R^1\lim$ term because the Mittag-Leffler condition is satisfied.

+We now prove that the functor (\ref{prop-ultrasolid-stratum-t-exactness-loc-functor}) is right t-exact.
+Because the connective part $\mod^{\le 0}_{A_\bs}$ is compactly generated by products of copies of $A$ and filtered colimits are t-exact, it suffices to prove that the object is connective, which it is since the ring $\prod_{\substack{\p \in \spec(A) \\ \dim(A/\p) = k}} \leftcomp A_\p$ is static. \end{proof}

-\ssec{Main theorem: the Beilinson-Parshin fracture cube} Recall from \ref{sssec-cube-def} that there is a fracture cube associated with an admissible filtration.
-In particular, the skeletal filtration produces a $(\dim(A)+1)$-dimensional fracture cube, which is a limit cube of functors whose vertices are given by composites of the localization functors: Recall that, for a fixed level $k$, the functor $\Psi_k$ is given by localizing from $\XX$ to $\XX_k$ and embedding back via the right adjoint.
+\ssec{Main theorem: the Beilinson-Parshin fracture cube} Recall that, by Proposition \ref{prop-stratify-over-smashing-spectrum} and Proposition \ref{resolution-stratified-over-poset}, there is a limit cube of endofunctors of $\CC$ associated with a map mapping $0$ to the trivial algebra (whose underlying object is zero).
+In particular, the skeletal filtration produces a $(d+1)$-dimensional limit cube of functors whose vertices are given by composites of the localization functors: For a fixed $k \in \{0, 1, \ldots, d\}$, the functor $L_k$ is given by localizing from $\mod_{A_\bs}$ to $(\mod_{A_\bs})_{\gr, k}$ and embedding back via the right adjoint, which is naturally isomorphic to by Proposition \ref{prop-strata-as-analytic-rings}.

 \begin{theorem} The vertices of the cube are given by Beilinson-Parshin adeles.
 Specifically, each vertex is a continuous endofunctor that is additionally right t-exact and preserves right t-bounded products and completions, and its value on $A$ is given by the formula